fenago/git/Lab_9.md

 # Lab: Extracting Data from the Repository
 In this lab, we will cover the following recipes:

-Extracting the top contributor
+- Extracting the top contributor
-Finding bottlenecks in the source tree
+- Finding bottlenecks in the source tree
-Grepping the commit messages
+- Grepping the commit messages
-The contents of the releases
-Finding what has been achieved in the repository in the last period

 #### Introduction
 Whether you work in big or small organizations, safeguarding and maintaining data is always important and it keeps track of a fair amount of information for you; it is just a matter of extracting the data.
 Some of the data is included in the system by you or any other developer when the commit message is filled in with the proper information – for instance, details of the bug you are fixing from the bug tracking system.